 There are drawbacks to customization though.
 The most important is probably that you’ll need to review how the changes affect plugins and integrations and the instance on a broader scale – which will have a major impact on getting work done.

 We’ve previously created a complete guide to workflow customization, which you can find here.
 That piece tackles the fundamentals of building a new workflow as well as the questions you should ask yourself before starting.
 It also offers recommendations for some tools and plugins that may come in handy.

 While these are crucial stages of the Scrum process, they shouldn’t be reflected as statuses in your workflow.
 They are meetings where you’ll spend a lot of time handling issues, however, it’s worth thinking about how the issues themselves are presented to facilitate these events.

 In your Sprint Planning meeting, you’ll be defining and creating tasks, bugs, stories, and epics.
-You’ll also be reviewing the product backlog, prioritizing tasks and creating time estimates or allocating story points in order to establish the overall workload.
+You’ll also be reviewing the product backlog, prioritizing tasks and creating time estimates, or allocating story points to establish the overall workload.